-The Bioengineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bioengineering (BSE) program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org , under the General Criteria and the Program Criteria for Bioengineering, Biomedical and Similarly Named Engineering Programs.

 The mission of our undergraduate program in bioengineering is to provide our students with a broad and flexible education in engineering and science, as well as medically related subjects.
 We prepare our students to analyze, synthesize, and link knowledge at the interface of multiple technical and scientific fields, emphasizing quantitative approaches and methods – ultimately so that they will be able to improve the understanding and control of biological processes and to improve human health.
 Our curriculum guides our students toward skills in creating new knowledge and technologies, as well as applying current knowledge.